-Picross 3D is the sequel to Picross DS.
+Picross 3D is a logic puzzle game and the sequel to Picross DS.
 The game features four profiles for multiple players and, excluding DLC and user-generated puzzles, 369 puzzles are available total.
 Scoring is based on both number of errors made and time taken to complete the puzzle.
 The stars earned for completing a puzzle well go toward unlocking higher level puzzles.
 Occasionally other challenges are thrown into the mix, including needing to complete a puzzle with no errors and needing to eliminate a certain number of blocks to grant yourself more time.
 A customizable "random puzzle" mode is also available upon completing a certain amount of puzzles.
 There is also a mode that allows players to create their own puzzles using a simple interface, similar to playing the game normally but in reverse (adding on blocks instead of breaking them away).
 These user-generated puzzles can then be sent to other players locally or submitted to monthly online contests.

 Every stage of Picross 3D begins with a three-dimensional cube that, when solved correctly, depicts a unique image of some sort.
 To reach that point, the player must decide which bricks should be saved in every row and column, as well as which ones should be chiseled off.
 This is done by interpreting the numbers that are written on the sides of each block, with a given number indicating how many blocks in a given row or column should be preserved.
 (A zero indicates that the entire row/column can be safely cleared off.)
 However, special markers that are included with each number further indicate the ways in which the numbers of blocks in that row or column are distributed.
 A number with no special symbol around it, for instance, indicates that all of the blocks that are to be preserved have to be adjacent to each other.
 A circle around a number, meanwhile, indicates that the blocks are split off into two groups, while a square means that the blocks are siphoned off into three or more groups.
 Using just this basic knowledge, as well as some contextualized critical thinking based on the shape the puzzle takes as blocks fall off, every puzzle in Picross 3D can be solved.